To combat the pervasive odors left by smoke damage, what’s the best way to apply odor counteractants?

 When properly created and applied, thermal fogging delivers excellent odor control.

 Of course, fogging is just one part of the smoke damage deodorization process, which includes suppression spraying with a pressurized sprayer and thorough removal of as much of the odor source as possible by vacuuming and hand-cleaning surfaces.
-Some odor sources, such as tobacco smoke, may different procedures and specially-formulated products.
+Some odor sources, such as tobacco smoke, may require different procedures and specially-formulated products.

 Follow these general safety steps to ensure worker, occupant and building safety: